polettix/Math-GF/docs/index.md

 calculate them up to a certain degree.
 There are databases of such polynomials, e.g. you can see [here][luebeck-conway-polynomials] or [here][handbook].

+One interesting video about fields extensions is provided by Dr. Matthew Salomon on [youtube](https://www.youtube.com) in lesson [302.10C:
+Constructing Finite Fields][cons-finite-fields].

 [Math::GF]: https://github.com/polettix/Math-GF
 [Dobble]: https://boardgamegeek.com/boardgame/63268/spot-it